20 Best Retro Handhelds Of 2024 [All Reviewed]

 9

 The best affordable handheld on the market.
-It’s pocket friendly, sports a 3.5″ screen, good battery life and a very basic, but easy to understand user interface.
+It’s pocket friendly, rocks a 3.5″ screen, good battery life and a very basic, but easy to understand user interface.

 PS2 Emulation